dandrews14/StockPredictor/README.md

 # stockTrader

-A simple daily script that can estimate which stocks will perform well over the next few days.
+A simple daily script that can estimate how stocks will perform over the next few days.

 ## Necesssary Packages:
 * Pandas